VandanaBuduru/Data_606/Report/readme.md

 12)Compaints are resolved with the highest recovery amounts in Claim handling category.

-**Machine Learning Outcomes Evaluation Metric: F-Score**
+**Machine Learning Outcomes Evaluation Metric: F1-Score**

-1) The metrics such as Precision, Sensitivity, Recall, Specificity, F-Score, ROC-AUC Curve is used to evaluate the Classification problem.Here, we could observe that the output data is slightly imbalnced, here we could use the F-1 Score.
+1)The metrics such as Precision, Sensitivity, Recall, Specificity, F-Score, ROC-AUC Curve is used to evaluate the Classification problem.Here, we could observe that the output data is slightly imbalnced, here we could use the F-1 Score.
 F-1 score is generally useful when working with the imbalanced dataset and it also combines precision with recall into a single metric.

-2) f1_score is 94.1% with Logistic Regression with L2 penalty and AUC value is 96% that implies, the model is 96% accurate in distinguishing the classes.
+2)f1_score is 94.1% with Logistic Regression with L2 penalty and AUC value is 96% that implies, the model is 96% accurate in distinguishing the classes.

-3) f1_score is 94.1% with Logistic Regression with 10 folds Cross Validation,L2 penalty and liblinear solver.
+3)f1_score is 94.1% with Logistic Regression with 10 folds Cross Validation,L2 penalty and liblinear solver.

-4) f1_score is 94.1% with Logistic Regression with 10 folds Cross Validation,L2 penalty and Saga solver.
+4)f1_score is 94.1% with Logistic Regression with 10 folds Cross Validation,L2 penalty and Saga solver.

-5) f1_score is 99.1% using K-Nearest Neighbours, which is better then Logistic regression.
+5)f1_score is 99.1% using K-Nearest Neighbours, which is better then Logistic regression.

-6) f1_score is 99.1% using Decision Tree, which is better then Logistic regression and K-Nearest Neighbours.
+6)f1_score is 99.1% using Decision Tree, which is better then Logistic regression and K-Nearest Neighbours.

-7) f1_score is 99.1% using RandomForest, which is better then Logistic regression and K-Nearest Neighbours and quiet comparable to the decision tree algorithm.
+7)f1_score is 99.1% using RandomForest, which is better then Logistic regression and K-Nearest Neighbours and quiet comparable to the decision tree algorithm.

-8) f1_score is 99.1% using Xgboost classifier, which is better then Logistic regression and K-Nearest Neighbours and quiet comparable to the decision tree and RandomForest algorithm.
+8)f1_score is 99.1% using Xgboost classifier, which is better then Logistic regression and K-Nearest Neighbours and quiet comparable to the decision tree and RandomForest algorithm.

-9) f1_score is 96.9% using SVM classifier, which is better then Logistic regression and K-Nearest Neighbours and lower than decision tree, Xgboost and RandomForest algorithm.
+9)f1_score is 96.9% using SVM classifier, which is better then Logistic regression and K-Nearest Neighbours and lower than decision tree, Xgboost and RandomForest algorithm.

-10) By comparing all the above implemented models, we can conclude that K-Nearest Neighbours, Decision Tree, RandomForest, Xgboost classifiers has improved the performance of the model and any one of the models can be choosed for prtical business applications.
+10)By comparing all the above implemented models, we can conclude that K-Nearest Neighbours, Decision Tree, RandomForest, Xgboost classifiers has improved the performance of the model and any one of the models can be choosed for prtical business applications.

 **Further Improvements and outcomes:**